pliu55/PRAM_paper/README.md

 ## <a name='Noise-free-benchmark'></a> 'Noise-free' benchmark

+### Key results

-Key results for the 'noise-free' benchmark test are in the folder `1_benchmark/reported/` with their descriptions listed in the table below
+Results for the 'noise-free' benchmark test are in the folder `1_benchmark/reported/` with their descriptions listed in the table below

 | file name | description |